semgrep/bento/README.md

 bento --agree --email <YOUR_EMAIL> check
 ```

-`bento check` will exit with an exit code of `2` if it finds any issues, and with an exit code of `3` if it fails to run.
-Address the issues or unblock yourself by running `bento archive` to add them to your `.bento-whitelist` file and addressing them later.
-Then check in your whitelist file.
+`bento check` will exit with a non-zero exit code if it finds issues in your code (see <link to exit codes>).
+You can run `bento --agree --email <YOUR_EMAIL> check || true` if you'd like to prevent Bento from blocking your build.
+Otherwise, address the issues or unblock yourself by running `bento archive` to add them to your `.bento-whitelist` file to address later.
+Don't forget to check in your whitelist file.

-Please open an issue if you need help setting up Bento with another CI provider.
+Please [open an issue](https://github.com/returntocorp/bento/issues/new?template=feature_request.md) if you need help setting up Bento with another CI provider.
+If you set up Bento with your provider of choice, we'd appreciate a PR to add instructions here!

 ## Command Line Options
 ```